kaycix/humboldtnativeplants/collections/_nurseries/northcoast_cnps.md

     - day: "Sun"
       time: "10:00 a.m. - 1:00 p.m."

-hours_text: "The demonstration garden is open to the public during Volunteer Hours.
-Nursery sales are currently closed until the Fall Sale (Sept 24 & 25, 2022)."
+hours_text: "The demonstration garden is open to the public during Volunteer Hours."

 contact:
     email: "northcoastcnps@gmail.com"